-Just like Darlene, I was initially a bit skeptical of the Sugar Candy bra’s claims.
+Just like Darlene, I was initially a bit skeptical of the Sugar Candy bra’s claims (affiliate link).
 But also like her, I was pleasantly surprised by how much I love it!

 I’m currently wearing UK 28GG or 30G in most brands, which the Sugar Candy size chart puts at size XS.
 But I was doubtful that the smallest possible size would really be right for me, so they sent me two sizes to try.

 Turns out I was correct, and the XS was significantly too small, with quad-boob, escaping tissue at the armpits, and a very low neckline.

 However, once I put on the size small, it was a world of difference!
 This wire-free bra is super comfortable, yet contains and supports all your tissue amazingly well.
 It’s made of a thick nylon/elastane blend that’s beautifully soft and smooth, as well as strong and bouncy.
 Different textures and tensions provide a smooth feel over the cup while offering support under and between the breasts.

 The support comes from a side sling and an underbust sling, each made of two layers of fabric (for a total of five layers of fabric in some overlapping spots).
 The underbust sling also continues up the center of the “gore” area, where it combines with vertical ribbed fabric to keep your breasts separated.